 For example, I was surprised by how much you don’t see your baby.
 Meaning, you don’t get an ultrasound at every visit.
 And if you want one, you can have it, but you’ll have to pay extra.
 Also, most insurances only cover a 2-night hospital stay for a routine vaginal birth.

-Final tip: Don’t be scared – there’s a lot that is covered, but a lot that isn’t, so if you’re considering adding to your family, become intimately acquainted with your insurance.
+Final tip: Don’t be scared – there’s a lot that is covered, but a lot that isn’t, so if you’re considering adding to your family, become intimately acquainted with your insurance, and start saving ASAP.
 Otherwise, be prepared to be shocked every time a bill arrives.

 #5 – You’ll need money on hand for up-front medical costs